 Find out what to do if you or a close contact have symptoms or think you may have been exposed

 Below is a checklist of steps to take.
 This guidance is consistent with the best available public health advice and applies to employees and students, with the exception of those who work at the Medical Center, for which there is separate guidance.

 If a classmate or colleague is tested for COVID-19:

-- If you have spent more than five minutes with the individual being tested, you should call UHS at (585) 275-2662 for further guidance.
+- If you have spent more than 15 minutes with the individual being tested, you should call UHS at (585) 275-2662 for further guidance.
 You may be required to self-quarantine.
-Right now, only people who have COVID-19 symptoms are being tested.
-See URMC Symptom Assessment.
 If you become symptomatic, call your primary care physician or UHS.

 - Your department head or an administrator should contact University Facilities at (585) 273-4567 to arrange proper cleaning and sanitization of the office or living spaces where you and your friend/colleague are based.
 University Facilities is prepared for these requests and is equipped to perform these types of cleanings.